 OntoME URI: https://dataforhistory.org/ontology/histdmi-generic

-Project of belonging: Historical Data Management and Interoperability (HistDMI)
+Project of belonging: Semantic Data for Humanities and Social Sciences (SDHSS)

 This namespace is a root namespace.
 Find all its versions in the Hierarchy tab.